Armat-Software-LLC/com.armatsoftware.code.engine/README.md

 # Code Engine

 Code Engine is a simple, yet powerful, code execution engine.
-It is designed to be used in applications, where you want to empower your business users to maintain fragments of the application logic in a secure and controlled environment.
+It is designed to be used in applications, where you want to empower your business users to maintain fragments of the application logic in a secure and controlled environment, offer the level of flexibility and maintainability that is not possible with the compiled and deployed code, and to do so without sacrificing the performance and security of the application.

 # Why Code Engine?

-Code Engine allows a simple integration of code execution in your web application.
+Code Engine allows composition, testing,and integration of custom code execution in your web application.
 It is designed to be secure and easy to use.
 It is also designed to be easily extendable, so you can add your own implementations to it.

-For brand new products, adding Code Engine is as easy as adding the NuGet package to your solution, adding some initialization code, injecting specific "executors" throughout your application, and either providing hard-coded logic for their implementation or handing the responsibility to maintain that custom logic to your business users.
+For brand new products, adding Code Engine is as easy as adding the NuGet package to your solution, adding some initialization code, injecting specific "executors" throughout your application, and either providing hard-coded logic for their implementation or handing the responsibility to maintain that custom logic to your power users.

 For existing products, you can use Code Engine to replace some of the existing logic with a more flexible and maintainable solution.
-It is easy to incorporate into ane existing application because it works with the existing dependency injection framework in ASP.NET Core.
+It is easy to incorporate into an existing application because it works with the existing dependency injection framework in ASP.NET Core.

-Code Engine is as close to the performance of the compiled and deployed code as it gets.
-It is designed to be fast and efficient, to be used in a multi-threaded environment.
+Code Engine performance is as close to that of the compiled and deployed code as it gets.
+It is designed to be fast and efficient, to be used in environments with heavy load and high performance demands.

 # How to use it?

-1. Start with an existing solution or brand new
+1. Start with an existing solution or brand new.
-2. Look up Nuget packages for "armatsoftware.code.engine"
+2. Look up NuGet packages for "armatsoftware.code.engine".
-3. Add the main package `com.armatsoftware.code.engine`
+3. Add the main package `com.armatsoftware.code.engine` to your solution.
 4. Add supplemental packages, if needed.
-Ex: `com.armatsoftware.code.engine.storage.file`
+Ex: `com.armatsoftware.code.engine.storage.file`.
 5. Initialize Code Engine.
 Ex:
     ``` c#
     builder.Services.UseCodeEngine(new CodeEngineOptions()